How to Use OBS Studio: Complete Beginner's Guide to Live Streaming (2026)

 By default, OBS creates an empty scene called "Scene."
 To make it visible to your audience, you need to add sources to it.

-To show your screen or a game:
+To show your screen or a game in an OBS scene:

 - Look at the Sources dock at the bottom of the screen.